User Manual of Norwii Presenter for macOS

 There is a status of the wireless presenter at the bottom left of the software.

 4.1 USB receiver disconnected

-The software does not detect the USB receiver of Norwii presenter.
+The software does not detect any USB receiver of the wireless presenter.
 Please insert the USB receiver.
-In addition, this software is dedicated to Norwii presenter and cannot detect the USB receivers of other brand presenters. as shown in Figure 5.
+In addition, this software is dedicated to Norwii wireless presenter and cannot detect the USB receivers of other brand presenters. as shown in Figure 5:

 4.2 USB receiver connected, presenter disconnected.

-It means that the software has detected the USB receiver of the wireless presenter with air mouse function, but the wireless presenter is not connected.
+It means that the software has detected the USB receiver of the wireless presenter with air mouse function, but the wireless presenter is not connected to the USB receiver.
 Turn on the power of the wireless presenter, or press any key to activate the wireless presenter in sleep, the wireless presenter will be connected to the USB receiver.
-If the power switch is on, and the indicator light of the wireless presenter does not light when pressing the key of the wireless presenter, it means that the wireless presenter has no power.
-Please try again after charging. as shown in Figure 6.
+If the power switch is on, and the LED indicator of the wireless presenter does not flash when pressing the key of the wireless presenter, it means that the wireless presenter has no power.
+Please try again after charging. as shown in Figure 6:

 4.3 Presenter Connected